OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 Different protocol are available, and can be used to evaluate the program.
 The list of available protocols and their security guarantees are available at [Protocols](https://mp-spdz.readthedocs.io/en/latest/readme.html#protocols).
 The protocol decides which mathematical property used to do the multiparty computation.
-In the case where we use MASCOT, we are are working in a finite field of size $2^n$.
+In the case where we use MASCOT, so we are working in a finite field of size $2^n$.
 If we for example were working on binary values, we could either use binary secret sharing in the Tiny protocol, or even use garbled circuits with the BMR protocol.
 To keep this simple we will stick with the MASCOT.